4th Kings

-4th Kings was an electoral district in the Canadian province of Prince Edward Island, which elected two members to the Legislative Assembly of Prince Edward Island from 1873 to 1993.
+4th Kings was a provincial electoral district of Prince Edward Island, Canada, which elected two members to the Legislative Assembly of Prince Edward Island from 1873 to 1993.

 The district comprised the southernmost portion of Kings County.
 It was abolished in 1996.

 Members

 4th Kings elected members to the Legislative Council of Prince Edward Island from 1873 to the dissolution of the Legislative Council in 1893.
 Subsequently, 4th Kings elected members to the Legislative Assembly of Prince Edward Island until the district was dissolved in 1996.
 The members it elected were: